Percolative properties of Brownian interlacements and its vacant set: Introduction

 In this article, we investigate various aspects of the percolative properties of Brownian interlacements, and show that the interlacements are well-connected and that the vacant set undergoes a non-trivial phase transition.

 The model of Brownian interlacements, recently introduced by Sznitman in \cite{SznBI}, is the continuous counterpart of random interlacements, a model that has already attracted a lot of attention and has been relatively thoroughly studied (see \cite{SznAnnal} for the seminal paper on this model and see \cite{Mousquetaires} and \cite{Cernynotes} for a comprehensive introduction).
-Roughly speaking, Brownian interlacements can be described as a certain Poissonian cloud of doubly-infinite continuous Brownian trajectories in the $d$-dimensional Euclidean space, $d\geq3$, with the intensity measure governed by a parameter $\alpha>0$.
+Roughly speaking, Brownian interlacements can be described as a certain Poissonian cloud of doubly-infinite continuous trajectories in the $d$-dimensional Euclidean space, $d\geq3$, with the intensity measure governed by a parameter $\alpha>0$.
 We are interested in both the {\it interlacement set}, which is an $r$-enlargement (sometimes colloquially referred to as ``the sausages'') of the union of the trace in the aforementioned cloud (of trajectories), for some $r>0$, and the {\it vacant set}, which is the complement of the interlacement set.

 Brownian interlacements bear similar properties, for instance long-range dependence, to random interlacements, due to similarities in the construction.
 Moreover, this model plays a crucial role in both the study of the limiting behaviors of various aspects of random interlacements (see for example \cite{SznBI} and \cite{LiSzni13}), and the interconnection of random interlacements, loop soups, and Gaussian free fields.
-We hope that the study of this model will also be able to shed some light on other models on continuous percolation.
+Brownian interlacements, as a model of continuous percolation, could also shed light on the study of other models.
+For example, the visibility in the vacant set of Brownian interlacements is studied and compared with that of the Brownian excursion process in \cite{Visibility}.

 We now describe the model and our results in a more precise fashion.
 Readers are referred to Section \ref{notations} for notations and definitions.
 We consider Brownian interlacements on $\mathbb{R}^d$, $d\geq 3$.
 We denote by $\mathbb{P}$ the canonical law of Brownian interlacements and by $\mathcal{I}^\alpha_r$ (resp.~$\mathcal{V}^\alpha_r$) the corresponding interlacement set (resp.~vacant set) at level $\alpha\geq 0$ with radius $r\geq 0$, which is $\mathbb{P}$-a.s.~closed (resp. open).